-Bacon Roasted Brussel Sprouts are the perfect side dish to serve with dinner.
+Bacon Roasted Brussels Sprouts are the perfect side dish to serve with dinner.
 Sprouts are low-carb and gluten-free so they’re great for everyone in your family.
 This quick and easy dish is excellent with a weeknight meal.

 Roasted Brussels Sprouts with Bacon